 - Radially true (minimum up and down wobble of the rim).

-- Correct dish (rim is centred to the centre of the hub).
+- Correct dish (rim is centred to the hub).

 Don’t worry if you don’t understand all of these concepts yet, they will become crystal clear later if you choose follow my recommendation.

 What tools are required?